East-SouthEast-LLC/ese-map-viewer-dev/README.md

 ### Panorama Viewer

 The application supports viewing 360-degree panoramic images directly on the map.
+The logic for this feature is now fully encapsulated in its own component for better modularity.
-* **Dynamic Layer**: The `panoramas.js` script fetches location data from `pano_correction_data.json`, converts the MA State Plane coordinates to WGS 84 using `proj4js`, and plots them on the map as clickable points.
+* **Component-Based Logic**: The panorama viewer is a self-contained component located at `src/js/components/panorama-viewer.js`.
+This script handles all aspects of the panorama feature, including fetching location data, creating the modal viewer, and correcting camera orientation.
-* **Modal Viewer**: When a user clicks a panorama point, `main.js` opens a modal window containing an `iframe`.
+* **Initialization**: The main application controller, `main.js`, loads the panorama component and calls the `initializePanoramaViewer()` function.
+This function attaches the necessary `click` event listener to the panorama layer, activating the feature on the map.
-* **Cross-Domain Solution**: To avoid CORS issues, the `iframe` loads a dedicated page (`/pano-viewer`), which contains the Pannellum viewer.
-This ensures both the viewer page and the images are on the same domain.
+* **Cross-Domain Solution**: To avoid CORS issues, the viewer opens an `iframe` that loads a dedicated page (`/pano-viewer`), ensuring both the viewer and the images are on the same domain.
-* **Orientation Correction**: The viewer page script fetches the `pano_correction_data.json` file to read the camera's orientation data and applies pitch and roll corrections, ensuring the panoramas are displayed correctly without tilting.
+* **Orientation Correction**: The `pano-viewer.html` page script fetches camera orientation data from `pano_correction_data.json` to apply pitch and roll corrections, ensuring the panoramas are displayed correctly without tilting.

 ### Dynamic USGS Tile Loader